markingstone/gor.js/README.md

     make all

+You should feel comfortable changing the template files based on your needs and style.
+For instance, you may want to use a more DRY method for accessing your API server, or perhaps use ember-data or ember-rest.

 ### Handlebars Templates and Ember Views

 When regenerating your assets, the Gor.js Makefile concatenates your Handlebars templates and builds the complete `index.html` file.
 When doing so Gor.js follows the convention of naming these templates by joining the leaf folder name with the template base filename.
 So for example, if you have the following templates: